Vangsters/discourse/README.md

 Make any adjustments to the stock Discourse in the `vangst` branch.
 Deploy this branch to Heroku instead of `master`.

+### Setting up a new Heroku deployment

+1. Create the Heroku app
+1. Configure env vars based on existing app, eg `DISCOURSE_HOSTNAME`
+1. Add Postgres addon
+1. Add Redis addon, needs version 5, see note below `heroku addons:create heroku-redis:premium-0 --version 5 -a new-app`
+1. Map `DISCOURSE_` vars for Postgres and Redis, see note below
+1. Push the `vangst` branch to the new Heroku app
+1. `heroku run rake db:migrate -a new-app`
+1. `heroku run bash -a new-app` and then `bundle exec rake admin:create`
+1. `heroku restart -a new-app`
+1. To hook it up to Oogst, you'll need to log in via the UI and create a global API key

+Other things you may want to do:
+- Set up domains with `heroku domains:add`
+- Set up SSL with `heroku certs:auto:enable`
+- Copy Discourse config from another app.
+The "Only show overridden" feature in Discourse settings UI is helpful here.

-### Pulling in upstream updates
+### Pulling in upstream changes

-0. Add upstream Discourse do your remotes: `git remote add upstream https://github.com/discourse/discourse.git`
+1. Add upstream Discourse do your remotes: `git remote add upstream https://github.com/discourse/discourse.git`
 1. Checkout `master`: `git checkout master`
-2. Pull upstream changes: `git pull upstream`
+1. Pull upstream changes: `git pull upstream`
-3. Rebase `vangst` branch: `git rebase master`
+1. Rebase `vangst` branch: `git rebase master`

 Any conflicts with upstream changes will be surfaced during the rebase step.

+### Odd things
+- Discourse expects env vars to be under `DISCOURSE_` namespace, so env vars from `DATABASE_URL` and `REDIS_URL` have been copied to their corresponding `DISCOURSE_` vars.
+This means that if either `DATABASE_URL` or `REDIS_URL` change, the Discourse variants need updating.
+- Heroku Redis 6 requires SSL/TLS, but Discourse by default has SSL turned off.
+Current deployments use Redis 5.
+- The `USE_SPROCKETS_UGLIFY` env var is needed to use sprockets to uglify FE code instead of Node as the Node approach errors.

 ********************************